EIE702 - Teaching and Learning in the Inclusive Classroom

 Cloud (online): Learning experiences are via CloudDeakin

-This unit provokes teachers to reflect upon their crucial role in working within the inclusive classroom, which encompasses all students regardless of any labelling given by other professionals (e.g. physical impairments; specific learning needs; mental health or behavioural issues; gifts and talents and non-English Speaking Backgrounds).
-The unit is designed to advance students' understanding of learners' needs and encourage students' to consider the cultural, political and social issues pertaining to the design and delivery of curriculum (including Individual Learning Plans) that encompasses the strengths of every student.
+This unit provokes teachers to think about their crucial role in working within a heterogeneous classroom—a classroom that encompasses all students regardless of the labelling they may have been given by other professionals (e.g. physical impairments; specific learning needs; mental health or behavioural issues; gifts and talents and non-English Speaking Backgrounds).
+The unit is designed to advance students’ understanding of learners’ needs while acknowledging relevant historico-cultural, political and social contexts pertaining to the design and delivery of curriculum and assessment that encompasses the strengths of every student.

 Unit Fee Information